DKFZ-ODCF/RNAseqWorkflow/README.md

 ### Description

 The following is kind of a template protocol for a methods section.
-You will probably need to adapt it to your specific settings and we can not guarantee to always keep this up to date.
+You will probably need to adapt it to your specific settings.

 #### Example Protocol

-The RNAseq data were analysed with the DKFZ/ODCF RNAseq workflow (https://github.com/DKFZ-ODCF/RNAseqWorkflow, version; https://github.com/DKFZ-ODCF/AlignmentAndQCWorkflows, version; https://github.com/TheRoddyWMS/Roddy-Default-Plugin, version; https://github.com/TheRoddyWMS/Roddy-Base-Plugin, version; https://github.com/TheRoddyWMS/Roddy, version).
+The RNAseq data were analysed with the DKFZ/ODCF RNAseq workflow (https://github.com/DKFZ-ODCF/RNAseqWorkflow, **version**; https://github.com/DKFZ-ODCF/AlignmentAndQCWorkflows, **version**; https://github.com/TheRoddyWMS/Roddy-Default-Plugin, **version**; https://github.com/TheRoddyWMS/Roddy-Base-Plugin, **version**; https://github.com/TheRoddyWMS/Roddy, **version**).
 The workflow performs the following analysis steps.

-   NOTE: You should also list the other plugins in the dependency chain and the Roddy version you used to ensure reproducibility.
+   NOTE: You should also list the other plugins in the dependency chain, and the Roddy version you used to ensure reproducibility.
 Use the short commit hash if the version you used was not tagged.

-FASTQ reads for individual samples were aligned by a 2 pass alignment using the STAR aligner (version, https://www.ncbi.nlm.nih.gov/pubmed/23104886).
+FASTQ reads for individual samples were aligned by a 2 pass alignment using the STAR aligner (**version**, https://www.ncbi.nlm.nih.gov/pubmed/23104886).
 Reads were aligned to a STAR index generated from the 1000 genomes assembly, gencode 19 gene models and for asjbdOverhang of 200.
 The alignment call parameters were -

 ```
 --sjdbOverhang 200 --runThreadN 8 --outSAMtype BAM Unsorted SortedByCoordinate --limitBAMsortRAM 100000000000 --outBAMsortingThreadN=1 --outSAMstrandField intronMotif --outSAMunmapped Within KeepPairs --outFilterMultimapNmax 1 --outFilterMismatchNmax 5 --outFilterMismatchNoverLmax 0.3 --twopassMode Basic --twopass1readsN -1 --genomeLoad NoSharedMemory --chimSegmentMin 15 --chimScoreMin 1 --chimScoreJunctionNonGTAG 0 --chimJunctionOverhangMin 15 --chimSegmentReadGapMax 3 --alignSJstitchMismatchNmax 5 -1 5 5 --alignIntronMax 1100000 --alignMatesGapMax 1100000 --alignSJDBoverhangMin 3 --alignIntronMin 20 --clip3pAdapterSeq AGATCGGAAGAGCACACGTCTGAACTCCAGTCA --readFilesCommand gunzip -c